 - One Beige/Brown 35-Gallon outdoor composting toter

-- Ten 3-Gallon bioldegradeable composting bags (As you run out of organics recycling bags contact Public Works for more.
-Do NOT use plastic bags for composting).
-If you want to purchase your own larger bags you can purchase them from MES approved Venders.
+- Ten 3-Gallon biodegradable composting bags (As you run out of organics recycling bags contact Public Works for more.
+Do not use plastic bags for composting).
+If you want to purchase your own larger bags you can purchase them from MES-approved Vendors (PDF).

 - An Information packet on what is and is not compostable.